 The agent fetches disk names and unique identifiers from the kernel driver for I/O fencing.
-It runs a series of commands on the disks for information such as disk access name.
-It checks for disks that are no longer part of the Coordinator Disk Group.
+It checks for disks that are no longer part of the Coordinator Disk Group and also checks for any newly added disks to the disk group.
 It also compares the public character path of the disks with the device path stored in the kernel driver.
 The agent faults the resource when any of the checks fail.